kavita-mahato/kavita-mahato/README.md

 ---

 ## 💬 Final Words

+> _“Code with purpose.
+Learn with intention.
+Grow with consistency.”_

 Thanks for stopping by!
 I’m not just coding for the sake of it — I’m here to **build meaningful projects, share knowledge openly, and grow relentlessly**.